MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Cluster results

 \subsubsection{Northern Relic}

-The northern relic extends over at least 4 arcmin (660~kpc) and has a convex outer edge with respect to the cluster location, as expected.
+The northern relic extends over at least 4\arcmin\ (660~kpc) and has a convex outer edge with respect to the cluster location, as expected.
 It is shorter and wider ($\sim$90\arcsec) than the southern relic by at least a factor two.
 The NAT radio galaxy overlaps (likely in projection) with the eastern side of the northern relic.
-We measure a flux density of at least 15 mJy in the primary beam corrected MeerKAT 1.3~GHz wide-band data.
-This value is somewhat uncertain because of the relic's low-surface brightness and large distance from the pointing centre ($51.4 \pm 0.8$ arcmin or $\sim$1.5 $\times$ the HPBW at 1.3 GHz where the sensitivity has dropped to $\sim$19\% $\pm$ 1\%).
-The corresponding radio power is $P_{\rm 1.3} \sim 10^{24}$~W\,Hz$^{-1}$ at the adopted distance.
+We measure a flux density of $15 \pm 3$~mJy in the primary beam corrected MeerKAT 1.3~GHz wide-band data.
+This value is somewhat uncertain because of the relic's low-surface brightness and large distance from the pointing centre ($51.4 \pm 0.8$\arcmin\ or $\sim$1.5 $\times$ the HPBW at 1.3~GHz where the sensitivity has dropped to $\sim$19\% $\pm$ 1\%).
+The corresponding radio power is $P_{1300} \sim 10^{24}$~W\,Hz$^{-1}$ at the adopted cluster distance.

-Using the RACS 887.5 MHz data we measure a flux density of at least $\sim$12 mJy for the northern relic, corresponding to a radio power of $P_{\rm 0.9} \sim 0.8 \times 10^{24}$~W\,Hz$^{-1}$.
-In the GLEAM 140 -- 170 MHz and 170 -- 230 MHz images we measure $\sim$33~mJy and $\sim$43~mJy with uncertainties of $\sim$7~mJy.
-The resulting radio power, $P_{\rm 0.15} \sim 2.9 \times 10^{24}$~W\,Hz$^{-1}$, follows the trend shown by \citep[][their Fig.~6]{Jones2023}.
-We estimate a spectral index of $\alpha \approx -0.7 \pm 0.2$ between RACS (887.5 MHz) and GLEAM (200 MHz).
-We also detect the northern relic in the low-resolution GLEAM 140 -- 170 MHz image and, but not in the shallow TGSS 150 MHz image (rms $\sim$3.5 mJy) due to the relic's low surface brightness.
+Using the RACS-low 888~MHz and GLEAM 200~MHz images we obtain flux densities of $13 \pm 1$~mJy and $43 \pm 7$~mJy for the northern relic, respectively, corresponding to radio powers of $P_{888} \sim 0.9 \times 10^{24}$~W\,Hz$^{-1}$ and $P_{200} \sim 2.9 \times 10^{24}$~W\,Hz$^{-1}$.
+The latter follows the trend shown by \citet[][their Fig.~6]{Jones2023}.
+We estimate a spectral index of $\alpha \approx -0.8 \pm 0.1$ between RACS-low and GLEAM.
+While we detect the northern relic in the low-resolution GLEAM images, it is not seen in the shallow TGSS 150~MHz image due to the relic's low surface brightness.

-We can compare these values to the radio-power mass relation and the radio power-LLS relation of \citet{Jones2023}.
-Choosing the orthogonal distance regression (see their Tables~2 \& 3), they find a radio relic power -- cluster mass relation: